 Calgary—that’s in Canada, right?
 If Cool Runnings and something about a Jamaican bobsled team at the Winter Olympics are the first things you think of when you hear “Calgary,” you’re not alone.
 Admittedly, that was pretty much all I knew about it before I had the opportunity to explore Indigenous culture in the Calgary area recently.
 It turns out that I was overlooking an incredible destination in Canada.

 As I started researching before my trip, I discovered a rich, diverse, and at times, painful history of the First Nations people in Alberta.
 It’s the story of most Indigenous cultures around the world.
-I’ve long been interested in knowing more about the plight and cultures of Indigenous peoples in North America–how they’ve survived tragic mistreatment and how they persevere in celebrating and passing on their culture.
+I’ve long been interested in knowing more about the cultures of Indigenous peoples in North America–how they’ve survived tragic mistreatment and how they persevere in celebrating and passing on their culture.

 It was with this curiosity, ignorance, and earnest desire to be respectful that I traveled to Calgary to experience First Nations culture firsthand.Explore First Nations culture in Calgary in 50+ photos #capturecalgary #yycClick To Tweet